Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: One-Dimensional Power Spectra of NGC 628 at microns

 The sine and cosine functions are evaluated by direct summations:

-for wavenumber $k=1,N/2$.
+for wavenumber $k\in[1,N/2]$.
 The largest $k$ value corresponds to a wavelength consisting of 2 pixels, representing the two halves of the shortest complete sine wave.
 In what follows, we call this largest $k$ value $k_0$ and normalize the other $k$ values to it, plotting $k/k_0$.
 The power spectrum is

-Figure \ref{fig:ps628sample} shows in blue color the 8 PS that correspond to the 8 intensity scans in Figure \ref{fig:intensity}.
+Fig.~\ref{fig:ps628sample} shows in blue color the 8 PS that correspond to the 8 intensity scans in Fig.~\ref{fig:intensity}.
 Each PS is noisy so we average together the 50 PS surrounding these scans (from $\pm25$ strips) to make a single PS with higher signal-to-noise.
-These are shown as red curves in Figure \ref{fig:ps628sample}.
+This number of scans in the average was chosen to be large enough to reduce noise and allow a kink in the PS to be seen, and small enough to isolate distinct parts of the galaxy.
+The 50-PS averages are shown as red curves in Fig.~\ref{fig:ps628sample}.
 At the top of the figure are the PS of the scan with the bright source (red curve) and the PS of the idealized PSF (black curve).
 There is PSF structure out to several arcsec that causes a dip in the PS at high $k$.
 The lower x-axis is the relative wavenumber, $k/k_0$, and the upper x-axis shows the corresponding length scale in parsecs.
 A typical disk thickness of $\sim100-300$ pc would be in the center of the scan on this logarithmic scale.

 There is significant variation in the PS from scan to scan, reflecting the presence or lack of bright sources, including the disk itself for scans that go close to the galaxy center.
-Figure \ref{fig:ps628_560_all} shows all of the 50-PS averages, from the southeast part of the galaxy in the lower left of the figure, to the northwest part in the upper right.
+Fig.~\ref{fig:ps628_560_all} shows all of the 50-PS averages, from the southeast part of the galaxy in the lower left of the figure, to the northwest part in the upper right.
 The average PS are spaced vertically by a constant amount for clarity; every tenth one is blue.
 They all have a dip at high $k/k_0$ from the PSF at $5.6\mu$m, but they vary in slope at low $k/k_0$.
 The bright source is in scan 1550, which is in the 31st average PS.
 This is the 4th curve up from the bottom in the central panel.
 Other PS averages with bright sources have the same shape as this one, namely a near-zero slope at low $k/k_0$ and a greater-than-average drop at high $k/k_0$ from the PSF.
 There is no evidence for a kink in any of the average PS at a wavelength corresponding to the suspected disk thickness of $\sim100-300$ pc.